 - The lifted cuticle gives the hair a rough, dry texture.

 - Hair is difficult to style.
 No matter what you do you just can’t get the hair to sit properly.

 - Damaged hair is brittle and breaks easily.

 - It looks lifeless and flat.
 No matter how you try you can’t get body in your hair.

 - Try doing the stretch test.
 If the hair has lost elasticity, it’s damaged.
 Take a look at our blog Hair Elasticity: Do the Stretch Test to find out how you can test the elasticity of your hair.

 Once you’ve established if your hair is damaged, its time to take some action.
 We’d like to reassure you at this point that there is a lot you can do to get your hair looking and feeling great.
 But (yes there’s always a but!) it’s going to take time and a little patience.
 There are no quick fixes here.

-When we talk about how to repair damaged hair, what do we really mean?
+When we talk about how to repair damaged hair and scalp, what do we really mean?
 Well, this brings us right back to the cortex and the cuticle.
 The aim is to rehydrate the cortex and smooth the cuticle so that it sits flat.
 With the cortex and cuticle hydrated, the hair will feel more silky, less brittle and it will regain its shine.